NEUBIAS/training-resources/_modules/tool_installation.md

 ### Install skimage napari

-Essentially, follow these instructions: https://alisterburt.github.io/napari-workshops/SciPy-0722/scipy_installation.html
+Below is an adapted version of these instructions: https://alisterburt.github.io/napari-workshops/SciPy-0722/scipy_installation.html

 #### Installation (only once)